Intellectual Property Rights ('IPR') policy

 - aims to acquire IPR and IPR licences in respect of its activities and the objects in its possession;

-- is committed to delivering subsidised access to its IPR assets, in respect of educational and research activities;
+- is committed to delivering subsidised access to its IPR assets, in respect of non-commercial research activities;

-- is committed to protecting, enhancing and realising the commercial value of its IPR, in support of its mission;
+- is committed to protecting, enhancing and realising the commercial value of its IPR, in support of its Public Task;

 - aims to provide the very highest quality IPR content, including the Gallery's published research, definitive photography of items in its collection and authoritative captioning;